 CHD is unlikely to be perceived as a pediatric health priority in regions with high infant mortality, defined as greater than 20 per 1,000 live births.
 However, as infant mortality from communicable diseases continues to decline in most regions, CHD is likely to emerge as a significant health problem among infants and newborns in regions witnessing rapid and substantial human and economic development (Boutayeb 2006).
-Furthermore, the number of children born with CHD in LMICs is several times that in HICs due to population size, and birth rates are higher in most LMICs (UN 2014).
+Furthermore, the number of children born with CHD in LMICs is several times that in HICs because of population size, and birth rates are higher in most LMICs because of the higher numbers of women of reproductive age and higher fertility rates compared to HICs (UN 2014).